Hemant Ishwaran

 varPro

-Model-independent variable selection using rule-based variable priority for regression, classification and survival.
-R package (CRAN) Github (beta builds)
+Model independent variable selection using rule based variable priority for regression, classification and survival.

 varPro

-Permutation importance is widely used in variable selection for methods like random forests.
-It measures a variable's importance by permuting data and observing changes in prediction error but can introduce bias due to artificial permutations.
-Variable Priority (VarPro), a tree rule-based method, avoids this by comparing estimates from a rule's region to its release region, where variable constraints are removed.
-By relying solely on observed data, VarPro provides a robust, flexible alternative that consistently filters noise variables and mitigates permutation-based biases. [pdf]
+Permutation importance is widely used for variable selection in methods such as random forests, but artificial permutations can introduce bias.
+Variable Priority (VarPro) avoids this by comparing estimates from a rule's region to its release region, where variable constraints are removed.
+Because it relies only on observed data, VarPro provides a robust and flexible alternative that consistently filters noise variables and mitigates permutation bias. [pdf]

 randomForestSGT